FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 2.4 Component 4 — Specific Details

-Hall makes the case that specificity is credibility.
+Hall's argument here is that specificity is credibility.
 Generic stories ("a customer in healthcare") read as fabricated even when they are true.
-Specific stories ("a 14-bed rural hospital in eastern Tennessee that ran on a single Dell tower from 2009") read as true even when details have been changed for confidentiality.
+Specific stories ("a 14-bed rural hospital in eastern Tennessee that ran on a single aging server from 2009") read as true even when details have been changed for confidentiality.
+The brain treats concrete sensory detail as proof of presence.
+The fix is to collect a few vivid, concrete details per story during the capture phase — what was on the desk, what the weather was, what the buyer was wearing, what was playing in the background.

 3. The Value Story — Closing the Sales Gap